kubeflow/website/content/docs/guides/gcp-e2e.md

 gsutil mb -c regional -l us-central1 gs://${BUCKET_NAME}
 ```

-## Test the code locally in a Jupyter notebook
+## (Optional) Test the code locally in a Jupyter notebook

+The sample you downloaded contains all the code you need.
+If you like, you
-TODO(sarahmaddox): Add a section to experiment the code locally using a Jupyter notebook
+can experiment with and test the code in a Jupyter notebook.

+The Kubeflow deployment script deployed [JupyterHub][jupyterhub] and a
+corresponding load balancer service.

+1. Follow the [Kubeflow guide to Jupyter notebooks][kubeflow-jupyter] to connect
+   to your notebook locally.

+TODO(sarahmaddox): Add some steps they can usefully follow with our sample app.

+TODO(sarahmaddox): Solve the auth error I'm getting at http://127.0.0.1:8000/hub/login - 401 unauthorised.

 ## Prepare and run your training application